 - 1) Exclusion modifiers may be appended to a CPT II code to indicate that an action specified in the measure was not provided due to medical, patient, or system reason(s) documented in the medical record.
 These modifiers serve as denominator exclusions for the purpose of measuring performance.
 Some measures do not allow performance exclusions.
-Reasons for appending a performance measure exclusion modifier fall into one of three categories: - 1P Performance measure exclusion modifier due to medical reasons Includes: - Not indicated (absence of organ/limb, already received/performed, other) - Contraindicated (patient allergy history, potential adverse drug interaction, other) - Other medical reasons - 2P Performance measure exclusion modifier due to patient reasons
+Reasons for appending a performance measure exclusion modifier fall into one of three categories: - 1P Performance measure exclusion modifier due to medical reasons includes: - o Not indicated (absence of organ/limb, already received/performed, other) - Contraindicated (patient allergy history, potential adverse drug interaction, other) - o Other medical reasons - 2P Performance measure exclusion modifier due to patient reasons includes: - Patient declined - o Economic, social, or religious reasons - Other patient reasons - 3P Performance measure exclusion modifier due to system reasons includes: - o Resources to perform the services not available (e.g., equipment, supplies) - o Insurance coverage or payer-related limitations - o Other reasons attributable to health care delivery system - 2) The 8P reporting modifier is available for use only with CPT II codes to facilitate reporting an eligible case when an action described in a measure is not performed and the reason is not specified.
+Instructions for appending this reporting modifier to CPT Category II codes are included in applicable measures.
+Use of the 8P reporting modifier indicates that the patient is eligible for the measure; however, there is no indication in the record that the action described in the measure was performed, nor was there any documented reason attributable to the exclusion modifiers.